 To add to the confusion, there are at least eight different species of Bartonella known to infect humans.
 In addition to infecting body tissues such as joints and the nervous system as does Bb, Bartonella has a particular affinity for becoming intracellular making it even less susceptible to antibiotic treatment.

-What is the physician’s alternative?
+What is the conscientious physician’s alternative?
 I was taught as a medical student that my responsibility was to always try to make the best diagnosis for my patient.
 If there was a 90% likelihood of an untreatable condition being present, it was my task to focus on the other 10% to come up with a treatable condition.
 Many patients diagnosed with untreatable neurologic problems have subsequently turned out to have treatable conditions.
-As a neurosurgeon, I have seen many MRI scans of the brain and spinal cord containing lesions which were considered “diagnostic” for demylinating disease such as multiple sclerosis.
+As a neurosurgeon, I have seen many MRI scans of the brain and spinal cord containing lesions which were considered to be “diagnostic” for demylinating disease such as multiple sclerosis.
 I now know that similar lesions can result from tick-borne disease.

 The population of ticks and the incidence of tick-borne disease has dramatically increased in the U.S. It has been estimated that 90% of patients who continue to have disability secondary to tick-borne disease have not yet been identified in our population.
 In August 2013 the Centers for Disease Control (CDC) announced that they had revised their estimate regarding the prevalence of Lyme disease in the United States by 10 times.
 Clearly, the untreated cases become chronic and when they are finally diagnosed, they are typically often seriously impaired as well as costly to treat.
 Long-term antibiotic therapy is expensive and not without risk.
 The practice of medicine and surgery is always associated with some degree of risk.
 Good medical practice should always balance this risk against the potential benefit of treatment.